 - Develop your natural curiosity

 - Curiosity is the most effective technique for creating relationships since curious people are the finest listeners.

 - Commit to learning something new before exchanging, whether in a one-on-one chat or a group gathering.
 Put your brain in learning mode by stimulating it.

 - Show empathy.
 Try to empathise with the individual in front of you.
 Put yourself in his shoes for a moment.
 Sadness, joy, and fear are all emotions that may be expressed through facial expressions and speech.

 - The goal of active listening is to focus on dialogue.
 Multitasking is a thing of the past.
 Listening necessitates avoidance and rejection of all physical and mental distractions.
 E.g. Phones, laptops, and other electronic devices.

 - Once you have identified the trigger, mentally label it as a “distraction” to help you remember it when it happens again.
-When you are distracted, pay attention to what is happening and what is being said.
+When you are distracted, pay attention to what is happening and being said.
 When you pick up the phone, be aware of your surroundings.

 - Listen to understand, not to answer.
 Help him by asking questions to help him analyse his thoughts or feelings.
 His solutions are usually better than what you could offer him.